 Fluorescence Polarisation (FP) is ideal to measure the binding of a small molecule to a much larger one.
 It is based on a fluorophore being excited by polarized light.
 Proteins and other large molecules in solution rotate slowly due to their size and emit polarized light when getting excited by polarized light.
 Small molecules on the other hand rotate faster and emit depolarized light.
 Thus, high levels of polarization indicate the presence of a larger molecule.

 AlphaScreen® relies on hydrogel coated donor and acceptor beads providing functional groups for conjugation to biomolecules.
-When excited at 680 nm the donor bead produces singlet oxygen which transfers energy to the donor resulting in light emission between 520 and 620 nm.
+When excited with a laser at 680 nm the donor bead produces singlet oxygen which transfers energy to the donor resulting in light emission between 520 and 620 nm.
 The amount of light produced is directly proportional to the amount of bound donor-acceptor beads.
 AlphaScreen® is a versatile method used to evaluate interactions between a binder (or a collection of binders) and a target (or a collection of targets).
 Only microplate readers equipped with a laser are suitable for AlphaScreen® measurements.

 TR-FRET (Time-resolved fluorescence energy transfer) is a variant of FRET using long emission fluorophores (lanthanides) as donors.
 TR-FRET represents a powerful tool for drug discovery researchers.
 The resulting assay provide an increase in flexibility, reliability and sensitivity in addition to higher throughput and fewer false positive/false negative results.
 TR-FRET can be applied to detect the association of two molecules, for example to analyze receptor-ligand or protein-protein interactions.